-- Engage students in a broad range of subjects, including several at a higher level and of their own choosing, ranging from experimental sciences and mathematics, to the arts, economics and finance, film, technology and languages. - Introduce students to philosophy through the compulsory IB Theory of Knowledge course, where they explore the nature of knowledge and are challenged to reflect critically on diverse aspects. - Encourage students to explore the arts and creative thinking, physical activity, and community service through CAS (Creativity, Action, and Service) requirements on a journey of self-discovery. - Engage students in independent research through in-depth study and writing an extended essay. - Emphasize the development of the whole student intellectually, emotionally, physically, and ethically. - In every grade, we embrace the IB mission and the IB Learner Profile, which encourages students to be: knowledgeable, inquirers, principled, thinkers, open-minded, communicators, balanced, risk-takers, caring and reflective.
+- Engage students in a broad range of subjects, including several at a higher level and of their own choosing, ranging from experimental sciences and mathematics to the arts, economics and finance, film, technology and languages. - Introduce students to philosophy through the compulsory IB Theory of Knowledge course, where they explore the nature of knowledge and are challenged to reflect critically on diverse aspects. - Encourage students to explore the arts and creative thinking, physical activity and community service through CAS (Creativity, Activity, Service) requirements, on a journey of self-discovery. - Engage students in independent research through in-depth study and the writing of an Extended Essay. - Emphasise the development of the whole student intellectually, emotionally, physically and ethically. - In every grade, embrace the IB mission and the IB Learner Profile, which encourages students to be: knowledgeable, inquirers, principled, thinkers, open-minded, communicators, balanced, risk-takers, caring and reflective.